Key Takeaways

 1. You’ll have more talent to pick from

-Furthermore, by broadening your search criteria beyond local geography and language barriers, you can also discover new areas of expertise that may have been previously unavailable or overlooked.
+Furthermore, by broadening your search criteria beyond local geography and language barriers, you can discover new areas of expertise that may have been previously unavailable or overlooked.

 2. It’s good for branding